Listing Appointment Setting Scripts (2026): Door + Phone

 No confirmation sequence

-25% of unconfirmed appointments no-show.
-Three touches between booking and arrival is mandatory.
+About 25% of unconfirmed appointments no-show.
+Three touches between booking and arrival is non-negotiable.

 Phone vs. door knocking: which converts better?

-Don't pick.
+Don't pick one.
 Layer them.
 Here's the side-by-side I share with the agents I coach:

-Here's what I do personally: phones in the morning (10 a.m.–noon, prime answer window), doors in the afternoon (4 p.m.–6 p.m., people are home).
-The phone calls qualify the list.
-The door visits close the warm ones I couldn't reach.
-Two hours of phone + one hour of door knocking books more appointments than four hours of either alone.
+Here's what I do personally.
+Phones in the morning, 10 a.m. to noon, when answer rates peak.
+Doors in the afternoon, 4 to 6 p.m., when people are home.
+The calls qualify the list, and the door visits close the warm ones I couldn't reach by phone.
+Two hours of phone plus one hour of door knocking books more appointments than four hours of either alone.

 Your 30-day launch plan

-If you've read this far, you're not the agent who's going to forget this in a week.
-So here's exactly what to do in the next 30 days — no overthinking required.
+If you've read this far, you're not the agent who forgets this by next week.
+So here's exactly what to do over the next 30 days, no overthinking required.

-- Week 1: Pick ONE lead source to master first — expired listings (highest converting) or FSBOs (highest volume).
-Pull a list from REDX, Vulcan7, or your MLS.
-Print the matching scripts from this guide and tape them to your monitor.
+- Week 1: pick one lead source to master, expired listings for conversion or FSBOs for volume.
+Pull a list from REDX, Vulcan7, or your MLS, print the matching scripts from this guide, and tape them to your monitor.

-- Week 3: Add door knocking.
-2 afternoons per week, 4 p.m.–6 p.m.
-Knock 30 doors per session — circle prospecting around a recent sale OR an expired listing visit.
+- Week 3: add door knocking, two afternoons a week, 4 to 6 p.m.
+Knock 30 doors a session, either circle prospecting around a recent sale or expired visits.
 Bring printed marketing plans and one-pagers.

-- Week 4: Build your 14-day, 8-touch cadence in your CRM.
-Every contacted lead gets the full sequence — no exceptions.
-Review your tracking sheet: where are you losing leads?
-Tighten the script at that exact point.
+- Week 4: build your 14-day, 8-touch cadence in your CRM.
+Every contacted lead gets the full sequence, no exceptions.
+Then read your tracking sheet: where are leads leaking, and tighten the script at that exact point.

-Then the hard part: do it for 90 days without quitting.
+Then the hard part: run it for 90 days without quitting.
 Most agents won't make it past week 2.
-The ones who do will be booking 4–6 listing appointments a week by month 3, and the math from there takes care of itself.
+The ones who do are booking 4 to 6 listing appointments a week by month 3, and the math from there takes care of itself.

 Frequently asked questions